 The Isle of Skye gets a lot of rain.
 The wettest months are September through January (October is the rainiest month).
 March through June it is relatively dry.
 The warmest months are May through September, with average highs in the mid 50’s to low 60’s (7-13°C), cooler at night.

-How Long Should You Visit the Isle of Skye?
+How Long Should You Spend on the Isle of Skye?

 Best Things to do on the Isle of Skye